Cap Tourmente National Wildlife Area

 Management

 Under the Canada Wildlife Act, NWAs are protected and managed in accordance with the Wildlife Area Regulations.
-The primary purpose of NWAs is to protect and conserve wildlife and their habitat.
+The primary purpose of NWAs is to protect and conserve wildlife and wildlife habitat.
 For this purpose and according to the legislation, all activities in a NWA that could interfere with the conservation of wildlife can be prohibited.
-Consequently, most NWAs are not accessible to the public and all activities are prohibited.
-However, some activities may be authorized through public notice or the issuance of permits as long as they are consistent with the management plan goals for the NWA.
-For more information, consult the NWAs Management and Activities section.
+Consequently, most NWAs are not accessible to the public and all other activities are prohibited in all NWAs.
+However, some activities may be authorized through Schedule I.1 of the Wildlife Area Regulations or the issuance of permits as long as they are consistent with the management plan goals for the NWA.
+For more information, consult the NWA Management and Activities section.

 Planning your visit

-- 20 kilometres (km) of hiking trails through a mosaic of habitats - Map of Hiking Trails (spring-summer-fall)
+- 20 kilometres of hiking trails through a mosaic of habitats - Map of Hiking Trails (spring-summer-fall)

 - discovery tools

-- On the Fox's Trail nature rally with GPS
+- on the Fox's Trail nature rally with GPS

 - geocaches